loganallen/JetsonBenefits/documentation.md

   ```

 ### Comments
 You will find both file and function specifications throughout the codebase.
-These should provide enough insite to understand the role of each component, the dependencies it has, and which components it serves as the delegate for.
+These should provide enough insight to understand the role of each component, the dependencies it has, and which components it serves as the delegate for.

 #### Class Method Declaration
 When extending `React.Component` to create our own custom components, we used two different syntaxes to declare class methods.